-As of December 31, 2023, the Company had \$10.0 million in borrowings outstanding under the Second A&R Wintrust Revolving Loan.
-During the year ended December 31, 2023, the maximum outstanding borrowings under either the Company's revolving loan arrangements at any time was \$10.0 million and the average daily balance was approximately \$6.6 million.
-For the year ended December 31, 2023, the Company incurred interest on the Second A&R Wintrust Revolving Loan at a weighted average annual interest rate of 5.72%, inclusive of the net impact associated with the Company's interest rate swap arrangement.
+As of both December 31, 2024 and 2023, the Company had \$10.0 million in borrowings outstanding under the Second A&R Wintrust Revolving Loan.
+During both of the years ended December 31, 2024 and 2023, the maximum outstanding borrowings under the Second A&R Wintrust Revolving Loan at any time was \$10.0 million and the average daily balance was \$10.0 million and \$6.6 million, respectively.
+For both of the years ended December 31, 2024 and 2023, the Company incurred interest on the Second A&R Wintrust Revolving Loan at a weighted average annual interest rate of 5.72%, inclusive of the net impact associated with the Company's interest rate swap arrangement.